Vyral/base-template/_posts/2019-08-23-sampling-a-special-food-item-in-hobokens-popular-st--anns-festival.md

 Bryan’s father opened a hot dog stand in New York City roughly 30 years ago, and from there he started working festivals like St. Ann’s. **Today, they work all the major street fairs in New York and New Jersey, and they also set up shop at supermarkets and restaurants**.
 They sell so many MozzArepas during this particular festival that it’s not uncommon for them to clear 500 per day.

 What makes them so delicious?
 The secret recipe is something only Bryan’s immediate family knows.
 We do know about the two main ingredients, though: fresh mozzarella cheese and a Hispanic cornbread known as “maize.”
-When the two are combined on a hot-buttered skillet, the result is a mix of salty and sweet that will make anyone smile.
+When the two are combined on a hot, buttered skillet, the result is a mix of salty and sweet that will make anyone smile.

 **If you’d like to try one yourself, visit <u><a target="_blank" href="https://www.mozzarepas.com/">MozzArepas&rsquo; website</a></u> and find out which event they’ll attend next.**